Christ Church (Bronx)

 Rev. Gustav Cartensen was Rector until 1919.
 He was the first to permit attendance of black children from a nearby "Negro orphan asylum".
 He was then invited to take the pulpit at Holyrood Episcopal Church.
 His "liberal" positions garnered "widespread publicity," according to The New York Times.

-Members of Christ Church today are drawn to the congregation's vibrant diversity, with people who have come together from many different countries and many faith traditions to form a warm and supportive community.
+Members of Christ Church today are drawn to the congregation's diversity, with people who have come together from many different countries and many faith traditions to form a warm and supportive community.
 Fr.
 Andrew G. Butler III is since 2014 the Rector of Christ Church Riverdale, after serving parishes in New Jersey, Pennsylvania, and Virginia.

 Funeral of Lou Gehrig

 In June 1941 the church was the site of the funeral of former New York Yankee baseball player Lou Gehrig, whose home was nearby.